-Upon successful execution of a program, the exit status from sudo will simply be the exit status of the program that was executed.
+Upon successful execution of a command, the exit status from sudo will be the exit status of the program that was executed.
+If the command terminated due to receipt of a signal, sudo will send itself the signal that terminated the command.

 Otherwise, sudo exits with a value of 1 if there is a configuration/permission problem or if sudo cannot execute the given command.
-In the latter case the error string is printed to the standard error.
-If sudo cannot stat(2) one or more entries in the user's PATH, an error is printed on stderr.
+In the latter case, the error string is printed to the standard error.
+If sudo cannot stat(2) one or more entries in the user's PATH, an error is printed to the standard error.
 (If the directory does not exist or if it is not really a directory, the entry is ignored and no error is printed.)
 This should not happen under normal circumstances.
 The most common reason for stat(2) to return "permission denied" is if you are running an automounter and one of the directories in your PATH is on a machine that is currently unreachable.